⚡ Free · No Signup · Instant Copy

 Heavy → h̸̢̧̛̝̘̲̣̯̝̀̈́̌̉̅̾̌ȩ̶̛̱̗̣̫̝̈́̌̋̈́̕l̵̨̧̛̺̻̼̤̂̌̏l̶̢̧̛̗̲̫̮̋̈́̆̿͝o̵̧̡̢̱̠̻̝̓̃̈́̀̆̚

-02 How to Use the Zalgo Text Generator
+02 How Do You Use the Zalgo Text Generator?

 This cursed text generator gives you separate controls for above, middle, and below distortion.
 Follow these steps to get exactly the Zalgo look you want, then copy and paste the result anywhere.